radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 To connect to the following directory services, following the steps to: [Create Data Sources](./data-sources#ldap-data-sources-and-active-directory)

+Templates for directory services are located on the LDAP tab.

 - Microsoft Active Directory 2008 or higher.
 Use the Active Directory template.
 - Active Directory Lightweight Directory Service (AD-LDS).
 Use the Generic LDAP template.
 - Active Directory Application Mode (ADAM).
 Use the Generic LDAP template.